ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 An I-Regexp implementation MUST be a complete implementation of this limited subset.
-In particular, full Unicode support is REQUIRED; the implementation MUST NOT limit itself to 7- or 8-bit character sets such as ASCII and MUST support the Unicode character property set in character classes.
+In particular, full support for the Unicode functionality defined in this specification is REQUIRED; the implementation MUST NOT limit itself to 7- or 8-bit character sets such as ASCII and MUST support the Unicode character property set in character classes.